deepaksood619/deepaksood619.github.io/docs/technologies/kafka/kafka-connect.md

 - Connectors and tasks are responsible for the "moving data" part of data integrations, while the workers are responsible for the REST API, configuration management, reliability, high availability, scaling, and load balancing

 Kafka Connect is a tool for scalably and reliably streaming data between Apache Kafka and other systems.
-It makes it simple to quickly define *connectors*that move large collections of data into and out of Kafka.
+It makes it simple to quickly define *connectors* that move large collections of data into and out of Kafka.
 Kafka Connect can ingest entire databases or collect metrics from all your application servers into Kafka topics, making the data available for stream processing with low latency.
 An export job can deliver data from Kafka topics into secondary storage and query systems or into batch systems for offline analysis.

-Kafka Connect features include:
+### Kafka Connect features

 - **A common framework for Kafka connectors** - Kafka Connect standardizes integration of other data systems with Kafka, simplifying connector development, deployment, and management
 - **Distributed and standalone modes** - scale up to a large, centrally managed service supporting an entire organization or scale down to development, testing, and small production deployments